Clayton railway station, Melbourne: Suburban Rail Loop

-In 2018, Clayton station has been chosen as one of the stations to be served by the proposed Suburban Rail Loop.
+In 2018, Clayton station was chosen as one of the stations to be served by the proposed Suburban Rail Loop.
 As part of the project, the station will receive a major upgrade, which will involve construction of two new underground platforms, as well as the conversion of the station to a transport superhub.
-In June 2022, construction began just south of the existing station.
-Tunnelling is set to begin in 2026, and the eastern section of the SRL (SRL East) is planned to open in 2035.
+In June 2022, construction began south of the existing station, tunnelling began in 2026, and the eastern section of the SRL (SRL East) is planned to open in 2035.
 A direct paid-area connection between the new underground station and elevated platforms is planned to be built between the elevated rail tracks.